 Keeping all of this in mind can help us understand why saw palmetto works so well for this condition.
 It is well studied for this condition, and numerous studies have found evidence towards the effectiveness of saw palmetto towards this condition.
 [1, 3-8 ].

 One of the main theories regarding the success of saw palmetto towards BPH is through an inhibition of 5-alpha-reductase.
-This protein converts free testosterone (not bound to SHBG) 5-alpha-dihydrotestosterone which is roughly 5 times as potent as testosterone.
-[1, 2,
+This protein converts free testosterone (not bound to SHBG) 5-alpha-dihydrotestosterone which is roughly 5 times as to potent as testosterone.
+[1, 2].

 No long term restrictions have been noted throughout the literature.